navedm1424/svg-path-kit/README.md

 Z
 ```

+To draw an angled line, you can use the `Vector2D.polar(radius, angle)` method to create a vector with polar coordinates.

-The last head curve in this path must end half a unit away from the right edge of the shaft marking the shaft's thickness.
+Also, the last head curve in this path must end half a unit away from the right edge of the shaft marking the shaft's thickness.
 The shaft is formed by the first two lines in the path.
 Since they are earlier in the command sequence, we cannot define a command relative to their endpoints.

 To address this, every command class exposes a property called `terminalPoint`, which is the endpoint of the command.
 You can read this endpoint and add a vector to it that takes you half a unit away from the endpoint perpendicular to the line.
 You can specify the result as the endpoint of the last head curve.

 This allows you to write commands relative to any previous command. `PathBuilder` also has properties like `lastCommand` and `currentPosition`—the endpoint of the last command—that allow you to do the same and more.

-Here's how you would use this solution to draw the above shape:
+Here's how you would use these solutions to draw the above shape:

 ```ts
 import { LineCommand, PathBuilder, Point2D, Vector2D } from "svg-path-kit";